kran0/gearwheel/README.md

 # Gearwheel or Gearwheels

-Gearwheel is a toolset used mostly for building docker images.
+Gearwheel is a tool set used mostly for building docker images.
+But it is more, than just a builder.
+- It makes use of 'dockerised' tool's (which runs inside dind: docker in docker) as simple as using local installed tools.
+- And it makes run docker containers inside dind as simple as running them just in host's docker.

 ## What Gearwheel is?

-Gearwheels is currnetly a wrapper written in shell (sh).
+Gearwheel is currently a wrapper written in shell (sh).

 ## What Gearwheels does?
 And why?

 * Transparent substitution of commands like `docker` `docker-compose` `mvn` and such (potentially any program) with their dockerised versions;
-  * Usefull if the tool is ugly and dirty and you just dont wahnt to install it on the host;
+  * Useful if the tool is ugly and dirty and you just don't want to install it on the host;
-  * Usefull when incompatible tools rejects to run on the same host;
+  * Useful when incompatible tools rejects to run on the same host;
-  * Usefull to get new and even edge versions of tools on industrial distributives.
+  * Useful to get new and even edge versions of tools on industrial distributives.
-* Run tools using 'services' like dind and use them seamless with dockerized tools;
+* Run tools using 'services' like dind and use them seamless with dockerised tools;
   * Same as above including build in modern dind while host's dockerd is 1.12+;
   * Per build service isolation.
-* Export docker images and docker volumes standart way.
+* Export docker images and docker volumes standard way.
   * After build finishes, the service will automatic export its artifacts.

 You can use CI/CD machine with only: